walterzenia/A-smart-Loan-default-hybrid-system/USER_GUIDE.md

 **False Negative:** Missing a default prediction when applicant would default

 **Feature Engineering:** Creating new features from raw data

+**Imputation:** Process of filling missing values using strategies like median, mean, or categorical defaults

 **Meta-Learner:** Model that learns from other models' predictions